Disclosure:

 card games like Go Fish, Slap Jack, and Old Maid

-these six games remain the most popular among my students.
-However, there are several
+but these six games remain the most popular among my students.
+However,

-for indoor recess.
+game for indoor recess.
 Nope.
-If one tiny piece from the game goes missing, the
+If one tiny piece from the game goes missing,

 🍎 Perfection In theory, Perfection seems like it'd be a good game from the classroom.
 It's great for building eye-hand coordination, matching, patterning, etc. No, no, no, no. Don't do it.
 The tiny pieces get lost.
 The timer is noisy.
 And the children randomly shouting YEEEEEEEEEEEAH or AWWWWWWWWWWWW and having to shush them for it is enough to drive a teacher batty.